 There are thousands of other apps that work with your Instagram account.
 Try searching online to start exploring what you can do.
 Instagram also runs its own business blog for inspiration and ideas.

-Instagram is currently rolling out new business profiles; much like business pages on Facebook, they provide extra tools including "Insights" analytics and "Promote" which allows you to "boost" posts.
+Instagram has now rolled out business profiles; much like business pages on Facebook, they provide extra tools including "Insights" analytics and "Promote" which allows you to "boost" posts.
 Business profiles also have a contact button and a linkable location tag.
 You'll need to make sure your Facebook page is connected to your Instagram account to get a business profile.